How to Make Lavender Sachets

 13. Now gather all the other not printed pieces of fabric and try matching them as much as possible to their newly printed lavender pairs.
 Don’t expect their sizes to match up 100% (even though you used the same pattern to cut them all), because they won’t!
 They just won’t! 😉

 14-15.
-Heat your glue gun and apply a thin line of hot glue on the lower part of a non printed piece of fabric, then use your fingers to press the printed piece of fabric on top – be careful not to have hot glue spills, they will burn your fingers!
+Heat your glue gun (no stitching required!) and apply a thin line of hot glue on the lower part of a non printed piece of fabric, then use your fingers to press the printed piece of fabric on top – be careful not to have hot glue spills, they will burn your fingers!
 Do the same on the left and right side, but make sure you leave the top of the sachet unglued.
 Glue and ‘assemble’ all the sachets this way.

 16. Use a teaspoon to fill each sachet with beautifully scented lavender buds.
 I added about 7 teaspoons to each bag, but looking back in retrospective, I think I could have added a total of up to 10-12 teaspoons, for a more ‘puffier’ final look 🙂